 |Step||Action||Time of year|

-|6||Moderation process||February - March|
+|7||HCA Moderation process||February - March|

-|8||HCA lead auditor issues the audit report to lead partner five days after submission of advance copy - (Development director, chief executive and board chair)||April|
+|9||HCA Lead Auditor issues the audit report to provider copying in partnership / consortium lead provider five days after submission of advance copy - (development director, chief executive and board chair)||May|

 Waivers and variations guidance